campanam/ucealnstats/README.md

 Michael G. Campana, 2020
 Smithsonian Institution

-Script to calculate taxon-specific alignment statistics from a collection of UCE alignments
+Script to calculate taxon-specific alignment statistics from a collection of ultraconserved element (UCE) alignments

 ## License
 The software has been placed in the public domain under the [CC0 Waiver](http://creativecommons.org/publicdomain/zero/1.0/).